Dantevg/DvgApps/README.md

 # DvgApps

 ### How to install `.DvgFiles`
-Type in the console:
+Before you start, make sure the `http` api is enabled.
+Then, type in the console:

     > pastebin run SKTUK0rb

-And it will start to install.